cristobaltapia/pybaqus/README.md

 Pybaqus is in a very early development stage.
 Therefore, there are still many unimplemented functionalities.
-However, basic operations like importing the mesh and the nodal and element results is implemeneted and can be used for some analysis.
+However, basic operations like importing the mesh and the nodal and element results is implemented and can be used for some analysis.

-The following feeatures are either already implemented or planned:
+The following features are either already implemented or planned:

 - [x] Import 2D meshes
 - [x] Import 3D meshes